zeek/zeek/frameworks/netcontrol.rst

     * - Broker plugin
-      - This plugin provides a generic way to send NetControl commands using the new Bro communication library (Broker).
+      - This plugin provides a generic way to send NetControl commands using the new Zeek communication library (Broker).
 External programs can receive the rules and take action; we provide an example script that calls command-line programs triggered by NetControl.
 The source of this plugin is contained in :doc:`/scripts/base/frameworks/netcontrol/plugins/broker.zeek`.